Criminal Psychology Degree and Career Guide

 How long will it take for me to get a criminal psychology degree?

 The length of any program depends on the degree.
-Most master’s programs take two-to-three years to complete, while doctoral programs take between four and six years to complete.
-Additionally, there may be another year or two of postdoctoral work in criminal psychology or for internships and guided experience.
+Most master’s programs take two to three years to complete, while doctoral programs take between four and six years to complete.
+Additionally, students may take another year or two to complete postdoctoral work in criminal psychology, internships, or guided experience.

 Are there master’s degrees in criminal psychology?

 There are some programs offering master’s degrees in psychology with a focus on criminology or criminal justice, and others with a focus on behavioral analysis.
 Employment opportunities are more limited for individuals with a master’s degree.
 Many jobs require a clinical psychologist license, which requires earning a doctoral degree in a recognized area of psychology, completing supervised experience, and passing state exams.

 What is the difference between criminal psychology and forensic psychology?

 While both criminal and forensic psychologists work in the broad field of law enforcement and seek to understand the psychology of criminals and help solve crimes, criminal psychologists focus primarily on offenders and the factors that influence their behavior while forensic psychologists study not only offenders, but victims, witnesses, members of law enforcement, and others affected by crime.
 Thus, forensic psychology is a bit broader in scope than criminal psychology.

 1. American Psychological Association (APA), Recognized Specialties and Proficiencies in Professional Psychology: https://www.apa.org/ed/graduate/specialize/recognized